cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/veriy-with-test-data.md

    ![Verify secondary user invited](/integrations/Create-test-finding-verify-secondary-user-invited.png "Verify secondary user invited")

-   > ️️ℹ️️ You may need to scroll down in the list of people in your organization.
+   > ️️ℹ You may need to scroll down in the list of people in your organization.

 1. Check your primary emails for the invitation of the secondary user.